Why The Local Core (TLC)?

 In the last several years, I have been popularizing the concept called ‘two-way communication’ which allows open-minded and flexible dialogue, where everyone is equally listened to and heard.
 This also refers to raising self-awareness and understanding what’s within.
 Finding my own voice has been one of the most important aspects and challenges during my professional and personal experience as a young person, introvert and reflector, expressive communicator, passionate traveller, female and diverse community member, with multiple interests and creative skills.

-To date, I have been an active ‘ambassador’ for diverse communities, whether in participating and speaking up in local engagement activities, challenging unfair situations, organising inclusive cross-generational activities, promoting healthcare equalities, and most importantly to me, encouraging social inclusion across the sectors.
+To date, I have been an active ‘ambassador’ for diverse communities, whether in actively participating in local engagement activities, speaking up and challenging unfair situations, organising inclusive cross-generational activities, promoting healthcare equalities, and most importantly to me, encouraging social inclusion across the sectors.

 This is my life-long passion and I have invested a great deal of time and commitment in order to continue my involvement in this area, and to remind myself why it is important.
 However, there is still plenty to do and that’s why ‘TLC’ was created… I hope we can all do it TOGETHER!